Lesson 6: Generalizing muscles as recruited actuators#

 ERROR(OBJ1): MuscleDemo.6.any(103): ArmStudy.InverseDynamics: No solution found: There are fewer unknown forces (muscles and reactions) than dynamic equations.

-which is a mathematical way of stating that the model cannot be balanced in the absence of muscles.
-In this case we are not going to add real muscles.
-Instead we shall add a generic muscles to the revolute joints.
-The best way to introduce a generic muscle is to insert it from the class tree.
-Place the cursor after the Drivers folder, locate the AnyGeneralMuscle in the class tree, and insert a template:
+This error message means that the model can’t be balanced without muscles.
+But we won’t add real muscles.
+Instead, we’ll add generic muscles to the revolute joints.
+The easiest way to add a generic muscle is from the class tree.
+Just place your cursor after the Drivers folder, find the AnyGeneralMuscle in the class tree, and insert a template.

 AnyFolder Drivers = {